 3-C Process / Federal Planning Factors

-The FAST Act and its regulations stipulate that the regional transportation planning process “shall be continuous, cooperative, and comprehensive [referred to as the 3-C process], and provide for consideration and implementation of projects, strategies, and services that address” a series of planning factors.
+The FAST Act and its regulations stipulate that the regional transportation planning process “shall be continuous, cooperative, and comprehensive” [referred to as the 3-C process].
+The BRTB has developed an agreement as to how they undertake the 3-C process in the Baltimore region.
+The planning approach also provides for consideration and implementation of projects, strategies, and services that address a series of planning factors.

 Regional Transportation Planning Documents